- Our school's learning culture

 Several of our teaching assistants are faculty based and therefor have subject specific training.

-We employ 4 HLTAs and a variety of Level 2 and Level 3 Teaching Assistants.
+We employ a variety of Teaching Assistance from Level 2 to HLTA level.

 - Emotional Support Worker